bryanmcnett/aabo/README.md

 ```
 struct Triangles
 {
-  UpTriangle *up; // giant array of triangles that point up
+  UpTriangle *up; // triangles that point up
 };

-DownTriangle query; // a single triangle that points down, to test for intersections
+DownTriangle query; // a triangle that points down, to compare against
 ```

 But, if both {minA, minB, minC} and {maxA, maxB, maxC} *are* stored, an axis-aligned bounding hexagon appears: